gianghungtien/deriv-app/README.md

 [comment]: <> (TODO: Refactor Clean Project to be under usage)

 ## Installation
-In order to work on your own version of the Deriv application, please **fork this project**.

 You will need to perform the following on your development machine: